 Anderby is quiet and unspoilt.
-The facilities are few but this means less people go there so the beach remains peaceful and clean.
+The facilities are few but this means fewer people go there so the beach remains peaceful and clean.
 Dogs are allowed but please scoop the poop so it stays beautiful for other visitors.

 4. Chapel St Leonard’s

 This beach is clean and friendly!
 There are no lifeguards but good facilities with a gorgeous village to explore and get a bite to eat.
 Parking is within a few minutes walk and loos at Chapel Point or in the village.
-Dogs are allowed in sign posted areas only.
+Dogs are allowed in signposted areas only.

 You’ll notice that you’re entering a more developed area of the Lincolnshire coast here.
-The large theme park Fantasy Island is here and there is loads to do for everyone.
+The large theme park Fantasy Island is here and there are loads to do for everyone.
 Surprisingly, this beach does not have a blue flag or lifeguards but there are great facilities in the resort.
 Good parking, a clean beach and loads of restaurants to choose from make Ingoldmells a good spot for families wanting a day out on the beach.

 Everyone loves this traditional English seaside town.
 This is a very busy beach but it is clean with high standards of water quality and facilities.
-Life guards are on duty daily and you can hire deck chairs, chalets and water sports equipment.
+Lifeguards are on duty daily and you can hire deck chairs, chalets and water sports equipment.
 Parking is great and there are many places to eat and drink.
 There’s a great coffee shop just by the play area.

-For details on dog friendly beaches see our Lincolnshire dog pages.
+For details on dog-friendly beaches see our Lincolnshire dog pages.